A family of kids and adults plays pickup soccer together on a grassy field.

 Millions of people play soccer around the world without ever being part of a team or a league.
 You don’t need real goal posts or a regular soccer field.
 All you need is a small patch of grass at home or at a park.

-Here are some tips for getting the Beautiful Game going in your neighbourhood.
+Here are some tips for how to play casual pickup soccer in your local park.

 Players

-• If you have an even number of players, it’s logical to split into two even teams to play 3-against-3, 4-against-4, 5-against-5, etc.
+• If you have an even number of players, it’s logical to split into two even teams to play three against three, four against four, five against five, etc.

 • If you have an odd number of players, then make sure you put the least-experienced player on the team that has the extra player.